USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 An authoritative time series is a period-of-record time series with the additional constraint that is contains the best official data.
 In other words the data that is determined to be "correct" by appropriate methods of validation.

-The data provide will have validated or corrected after events when additional information become available.
+The data provide will have been validated or corrected after events when additional information become available.
 The data may not match what was used at the moment a decision was made.

 ..
 NOTE::